L4tif4h/alx-system_engineering-devops/README.md

-a READMW file of shell basics
+a README file of shell basics